tfabris/BlueGigaEmpeg/README.txt

    bits, no parity, 1 stop bit, no flow control (aka "8N1").

  - Once that's sorted, run the "SerialDFU.exe" tool found in one of the folders of the unzipped "iWRAP-Firmware-Releases.zip" file.
-Details of the location of the file in the folder structure are listed below.
+In the folder of unzipped files, the full path is: iWRAP_Firmware_Releases
+        Firmware
+         DFU
+          SerialDFU
+           SerialDFU.exe

- - Note: The serial port settings in the SerialDFU tool will have "8E1" for its BCSP settings instead of "8N1".
+ - Note: The serial port settings in the SerialDFU tool will show "8E1" for its BCSP settings instead of "8N1".
 There will be two sets of serial port settings on the screen.
 The first one will say "8E1" and the second one will say "8N1".
 This is OK and must remain that way for the upgrade